12 Unexpected Ways to Use Metal in Your Home Decor

 Photo: Courtesy of Small House Bliss

-Upgrade your kitchen cabinets with attractive metal inserts.
+Upgrade your kitchen cabinets with attractive metal inserts for some metal home decor.
 Complete how-to instructions are available in this tutorial.

 Plates and Platters